Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought: Experiments

 \subsection{Evaluation on General Visual Reasoning Tasks}

 Table~\ref{tab:general_benchmark} shows RED's general visual reasoning improvements.
-While CoT/CCoT sometimes outperformed Baseline, they were inconsistent, with large drops on some LVLM-benchmark pairs, especially TextVQA, which requires understanding textual content in images.
-In contrast, RED consistently improved CoT/CCoT and outperformed all baselines in nearly all cases, even on TextVQA, where others degraded significantly.
+While CoT/CCoT sometimes outperformed Baseline, they were inconsistent, with large drops on some LVLM-benchmark pairs, especially TextVQA, which requires understanding texts in images.
+In contrast, RED consistently improved CoT/CCoT and outperformed all baselines in nearly all cases, even on TextVQA.
 RED thus successfully addresses the issues of the existing multi-modal CoT using $p_\theta(y_i|\bm{y}_{<i},x,r,q)$ in terms of performance.
 The consistent improvements offered by RED highlight the potential value of intermediate rationales generated in multi-modal CoT and its practicality for leveraging in diverse domains.